 In compliance with the Code, the Board regularly reviews the effectiveness of the Company's system of internal control.
-The Board's monitoring covers all controls, financial, operational and compliance controls and risk management.
-It is based principally on reviewing reports from management to consider are significant risks identified. evaluated, managed and controlled and whether any significant weaknesses identified are promptly remedied or managed by more extensive monitoring.
+The Board's monitoring covers all controls, including financial, operational and compliance controls and risk management.
+It is based principally on reviewing reports from management to consider whether significant risks are identified, evaluated, managed and controlled and whether any significant weaknesses identified are promptly remedied or managed by more extensive monitoring.
 The Audit Committee assists the Board in discharging its review responsibilities.